What’s a WH-3?

 Yes, if the payroll provider you use is certified with the Indiana Department of Revenue, they can file your W-2s and WH-3 for you.
 Contact your service provider to find out if they have been certified with the Department.

 Do I need to be certified with the Indiana Department of Revenue even if I just produce a substitute WH-3?

 Do I need to be certified with the Indiana Department of Revenue even if I’ve purchased software from a developer?

 If you are the one that is actually submitting the W-2 and WH-3 files on behalf of your clients through batch upload, you will need to be certified with the Indiana Department of Revenue.
 If you are, however, uploading or manually entering the W-2 and WH-3 files through INtax, you do not have to be certified with the Indiana Department of Revenue.
 You can find a list of certified software vendors online.
-For more information, visit Businesses.
+For more information, visit this page.